10 Small Things That Make a Big Difference to How You Feel

 ✦ · ✦ · ✦

 We tend to believe that feeling better requires something large.
 A new habit system.
-A complete lifestyle change.
+A complete lifestyle overhaul.
 A dramatic decision that reorganises everything.

 It rarely does.